 This ring is a symbol of a commitment to abstain from sexual intercourse before marriage.
 It is a commitment between a son or daughter and a parent or guardian.
 The son or daughter promises their parent to remain sexually pure until marriage.
 Often, the presentation of this ring occurs at a ring ceremony in a church.
 In some cases, all members of the family get matching rings; in others, only the teenager or college student gets a ring.

 The first ring of this nature was created in April of 1993 as part of an international campaign to promote abstinence and purity among young adults.
-With the ring, there is generally a covenant card for the young adult to sign.
-According to Family Christian, over one million teens have signed these covenant cards, pledging their abstinence until marriage.
+With the ring, there is generally a covenant card for the young adult to sign, pledging their abstinence until marriage.

 The Purpose of the Ring